kihyoun/system/README.md

 We could publish the internal IP of the container to the Master.
 But this approach would require the Master to restart and more difficult Maintenance and configuration.

-Instead, we use jwilder/nginx-proxy and create three instances with static internal IP's.
+Instead, we use [jwilder/nginx-proxy](https://hub.docker.com/r/jwilder/nginx-proxy) and create three instances with static internal IP's.
 Let's call them the Production, Beta and Review Proxy.
-Those are created before the Master, so that the IPs are published to the Master before the master startup.
-(The Master can anytime be refreshed with the `start.sh` command, to take over the IP's of the Gitlab Container and the Proxies).
+The IPs are published to the Master before the master startup.
+(The Master can anytime be refreshed with the `start.sh` command, this will also renew the Configuration with the IPs of the Gitlab Container and the Proxies).

 Subdomains `www` and `beta` are routed SSL encrypted to the Beta and Production Proxy.
 All other Subdomains go unencrypted to the Review Proxy.